MasterMedo/typetest/README.md

 3. clone this repository
 4. run `python typetest -s -d 60 < common_300`
 5. (optional) add `typetest` to path or make an alias like `tt`
-6. (optional) store your results in some file and analyze
+6. (optional) store your results in some file and analyse

 ## windows